Prevents property contamination.

 They safely convert ammoniacal nitrogen into harmless nitrogen gas, helping keep pollutants out of groundwater and away from the lakes and rivers near your property.

-Why is nitrogen reduction important?
+Why is removing nitrogen from wastewater important?

 When an inadequate treatment system discharges nitrogen compounds into the environment, they eventually end up in groundwater and nearby watercourses.
 Once there, they can cause lasting damage.

-Clearly, the cost of nitrogen contamination is significant, not only for our environment, but also for our health and economy:
+The cost of nitrogen contamination is significant, not only for our environment, but also for our health and economy:

 - human illnesses and death